aptible/www.aptible.com/source/legal/trademark.md

 You may not hyphenate, combine or abbreviate the Aptible Marks.
 You shall not incorporate the Aptible Marks into the name of your organization, or your services, products, trademark or logos.
 The foregoing prohibition includes the use of the Aptible Marks in the name of any application, service or product or in a URL to the left of the top-level domain name (e.g., ".com", ".net", ".uk", etc.).
 For example, URLs such as aptible.mydomain.com", "aptibleplus.com" are expressly prohibited.

 ### Attribution
 You must include the following statement in any materials that include the Aptible Marks: "Aptible, the Aptible logo, [and name any other Aptible Marks used in such materials] are trademarks of Aptible, Inc. or its affiliates in the United States and/or other countries."
-In addition, the Aptible Marks must be designated with the ™/"tm" notice as indicated in Section 2 of these Trademark Guidelines.
+In addition, the Aptible Marks must be designated with the ™/"tm" notice as indicated in Section 2 of this Policy.

 ### No Misleading Use
 You may not display the Aptible Marks in any manner that is misleading, unfair, defamatory, infringing, libelous, disparaging, obscene or otherwise objectionable as determined by us in our sole discretion.